Samuel L. Jackson

-Early life
+Early life, family and education

-Samuel Leroy Jackson was born in Washington, D.C., on December 21, 1948, the only child of Elizabeth Harriett (née Montgomery) and Roy Henry Jackson.
+Jackson was born on December 21, 1948, in Washington, D.C., the only child of Elizabeth Harriett (née Montgomery) and Roy Henry Jackson.
 He grew up in Chattanooga, Tennessee.
 His father lived away from the family in Kansas City, Missouri, and later died of alcoholism.
 Jackson met him only twice during his life.
-He was raised by his mother, a factory worker and later a supplies buyer for a mental institution; he was also raised by his maternal grandparents, Edgar and Pearl Montgomery, as well as extended family.
+He was raised by his mother, a factory worker and later a supplies buyer for a psychiatric hospital; he was also raised by his maternal grandparents, Edgar and Pearl Montgomery, as well as extended family.
 According to DNA tests, Jackson partially descends from the Benga people of Gabon, and he became a naturalized citizen of Gabon in 2019.
+He developed a stutter during childhood and learned to "pretend to be other people who didn't stutter".

-He attended several segregated schools and graduated from Riverside High School in Chattanooga.
+Jackson attended several segregated schools and graduated from Riverside High School in Chattanooga.
 He played the French horn, piccolo, trumpet, and flute in the school orchestra.
-He developed a stutter during childhood and learned to "pretend to be other people who didn't stutter".
-He still uses the word "motherfucker" to get through a speech block.
-He still has days where he stutters.
-Initially intent on pursuing a degree in marine biology, he attended Morehouse College in Atlanta, Georgia.
+Initially intent on pursuing a degree in marine biology, he attended Morehouse College in Atlanta, Georgia, where he was a cheerleader.
 After joining a local acting group to earn extra points in a class, he found an interest in acting and switched his major.
 Before graduating in 1972, he co-founded the Just Us Theatre.

-After Martin Luther King Jr.'s assassination in 1968, Jackson attended King's funeral in Atlanta as one of the ushers.
-He then travelled to Memphis, Tennessee, to join an equal rights protest march.
+After Martin Luther King Jr.'s assassination in 1968, Jackson attended King's funeral in Atlanta as an usher.
+He then traveled to Memphis, Tennessee, to join an equal rights protest march.
 In a 2005 Parade interview, he said, "I was angry about the assassination, but I wasn't shocked by it.
 I knew that change was going to take something different—not sit-ins, not peaceful coexistence."
-In 1969, Jackson and several other students held members of the Morehouse College board of trustees (including Martin Luther King Sr.) hostage on the campus, demanding reform in the school's curriculum and governance.
+In 1969, Jackson and several other students held hostage the members of the Morehouse College Board of Trustees (including Martin Luther King Sr.) on the campus, demanding reform in the school's curriculum and governance.
 The college eventually agreed to change its policy, but Jackson was charged with and eventually convicted of unlawful confinement, a second-degree felony.
 He was suspended for two years for his criminal record and his actions.
 He would later return to the college to earn a BA in drama in 1972.

-While he was suspended, he took a job as a social worker in Los Angeles.
-He decided to return to Atlanta, where he met with Stokely Carmichael, H. Rap Brown, and others active in the Black Power movement.
+While he was suspended, he worked as a social worker in Los Angeles.
+He decided to return to Atlanta, where he met with Stokely Carmichael, H. Rap Brown, and others active in the black power movement.
 He began to feel empowered with his involvement in the movement, especially when the group began buying guns.
-However, before he could become involved with any significant armed confrontations, his mother sent him to Los Angeles after the FBI warned her that he would die within a year if he remained with the group.
+However, before he could become involved with any significant armed confrontations, his mother sent him to Los Angeles after the Federal Bureau of Investigation (FBI) warned her that he would die within a year if he remained with the group.
 In a 2018 interview with Vogue, he denied having been a member of the Black Panther Party.